 Everything from farming to winemaking is done by hand

-An advantageous motorcycle bike ride nearly a decade ago resulted in the eventual formation of this month’s Platinum Series selection, Cholame Vineyard.
+An advantageous motorcycle bike ride nearly a decade ago resulted in the eventual formation of this month’s Platinum Wine Club selection, Cholame Vineyard.
 Pronounced Sho-lamb, Cholame Vineyard is the creation of David DuBois, 51, a native of Southern California.

 “A friend of mine went with me and we tooled around the Central Coast,” he explained.
 “We took many of the backroads and one of our stops included the Parkfield Café in the Cholame Valley.
 It was so beautiful there that I decided to come back and investigate the entire valley.”